In 2023 the Amazing Spaghetti Machine Contest is getting a makeover!

 Welcome to the Spaghetti Workshop, where you can learn more about what it takes to plan and build a spaghetti machine, catch video episodes of tips and tricks, and get inspiration for your creation from some of the other fantastic machines from around the world.

-TIP: Don’t get too complicated!
+Tip: Don’t get too complicated!
 Plan what you think you can achieve in the time you’ve got!

-Q and As
+Q & As

-- What do you need to create a spaghetti machine?
+What do you need to create a spaghetti machine?

-Finally, you’ll need plenty of imagination, creativity, and a willingness to experiment and improvise in order to come up with solutions!
+You’ll also need plenty of imagination, creativity, and a willingness to experiment and improvise in order to come up with solutions!

-- How many people do I need to form a spaghetti machine team?
+How many people do I need to form a spaghetti machine team?

-- How do we start creating a spaghetti machine?
+How do we start creating a spaghetti machine?

-- What sort of materials will my team need?
+What sort of materials will my team need?